Donaldnaz/Infrastructure-as-code/Readme.md

 # Cloud SQL with Terraform

-This repository contains Terraform configuration to provision **Cloud SQL**
+This repository contains Terraform configuration to provision **Cloud SQL** instance

 ## Overview